apiec/pure-vibes/.ai/prd.md

 8. Game history browsing with list and detail views
 9. Comprehensive all-time statistics dashboard
 10. Data visualizations (charts for trends and distributions)
-11. CSV import for historical game data
+11. Equal permissions for all playgroup members
-12. Equal permissions for all playgroup members
+12. Game editing and deletion capabilities
-13. Game editing and deletion capabilities
+13. Tie support in finishing positions
-14. Tie support in finishing positions
+14. Mobile-responsive design
-15. Mobile-responsive design
+15. User account deletion with data preservation (converts to non-user members)

 ### 4.2 What is NOT Included in MVP